ethyca/fidesops/docs/fidesops/docs/ui/local_dev.md

 security section of `fidesops.toml` file, or by setting `FIDESOPS__SECURITY__ROOT_USERNAME` and `FIDESOPS__SECURITY__ROOT_PASSWORD` environment variables.

-This will all you to login in with a root user that can be used to access additional [user endpoints](#managing-users).
+This will allow you to login in with a root user that can be used to access additional [user endpoints](#managing-users).

 ### Accessing the Control Panel